WHEN, HOW, AND WHY DO WE PICK OUR DESTINATIONS?

 The options available are:

-CAN I REGISTER A FRIEND WHO IS NOT A MEMBER OF NTSC TO JOIN ME ON A TRIP?
+CAN I REGISTER or bring along A FRIEND WHO IS NOT A MEMBER OF NTSC TO JOIN ME ON A TRIP?

 No. NTSC run trips are only available to club members.
 Membership has its privileges.
 This is a TICO (travel industry) regulation.